• Tickets &

 Filed Under: Game Recaps

-The third and final game of the series will take place on Thursday night at Truist Point.
-First pitch is slated for 6:35 p.m.
+The fourth and final game of the series is slated for a 2 p.m. start on Sunday at Legends Field.

 Filed Under: Game Recaps

-The Rockers and Dirty Birds will play game two of the three-game series on Wednesday night at 6:35 p.m. at Truist Point.
+The final game of the three-game series with Lexington will take place on Thursday, May 30th at 6:35 p.m. at Truist Point.

 Filed Under: Game Recaps